ualib/agda-algebras/algebras.lagda.rst

   *terms can be implemented as an inductive type*.

-We will confirm this in :numref:`Chapter %s <datatypes for terms>` when we implement terms using an inductive type.
+We will confirm this in :numref:`types for terms` when we implement terms using an inductive type.

-Before doing so, let us impose an algebraic structure on :math:`T_σ (X)`, and then state and prove some basic facts about this important algebra.
-These will be formalized in :numref:`Chapter %s <datatypes for terms>`, giving us a chance to show off inductively defined types in Agda.
+Moreover, we will formalize the an algebraic structure on :math:`T_σ (X)`, called the **term algebra** in the signature σ.
+We describe it here and then state and prove some basic facts about this important algebra.
+These will be formalized in :numref:`types for terms` and :numref:`birkhoffs theorem in agda`, giving us a chance to show off inductively defined types in Agda.

 If :math:`t` is a term, then the **height** of :math:`t` is denoted by :math:`|t|` and defined to be the least :math:`n` such that :math:`t ∈ T_n`.
 The height of is a useful index for recursion and induction.